Reiuiji/ECE368-Lab/README.md

 ECE368-Spring2015
 ================
-This contains example code and material for University of Massachusetts Dartmouth Advanced Digital Design Course
+Welcome to the ECE368 Lab Repository.

-[Material is still under development and are subject to change!]
+This repository contains setup instructions, VHDL examples, Lab assignments and the Final Project for ECE368.
+ECE368 is an Advanced Digital Design Course focusing on VHDL with a FPGA.

 ### Lab Requirements:
 * Nexyx 2 Development Board
 * ISE WebPack 14.7
-* Group with a classmate(2 per group)
+* Group with a classmate(2-3 per group)

 ### Hardware